AnaMelisaGo/portfolio-2-mario-schulte-table/README.md

 ![Super Mario](assets/images/mario-image.png)

-The chosen logo for this project is the main character from the Super Mario game, Mario himself.
+The chosen logo for this project is the main character from the Super Mario games, Mario himself.
 I added some more icon logos for the buttons of the main page of the game: the mystery box and the Super mushroom.
 I used digital illustration app to make all the logos.

 I chose the main heading of the game as the home button to make it simpler.